Fractured Magic: Chapter Fifteen

 “A jailbreak in Unity’s prison?” asked a deep, unfamiliar voice.
 “What loyal friends you have.”

-Maebhe jumped, half-drawing Ivey’s gun, but when she turned, they were still alone in the hallway.
+Maebhe jumped, half-drawing Ivey’s gun, but they were still alone in the hallway.
+There were no guards to be seen.
 Looking around, she realized the voice came from the hulking figure crouched in the corner of the cell beside Kieran’s.

 “Drys!”
 Kieran said.
 He gave Roman a plaintive look.
 “Could you...?”

-Roman was already at the cell door, unlocking it.
+Roman was already at the door, working the lock.

 “Drys was here when we were brought in,” Kieran explained.
 “There were others, too, but they...I don’t know what happened to them.
 We’re the only ones left.”

-Roman pushed the door open, but when the figure made no move to rise, he Roman slipped into the cell and crouched beside them, using his tools again to unlock the manacles around the stranger’s wrists.
+Roman pushed the door open, but when the figure made no move to rise, he slipped inside and crouched beside them, using his tools again to unlock the manacles around the stranger’s wrists.
 While he worked, Kieran sidled closer to Maebhe.
 “Mae, who is this guy?” he asked.
 His whisper was loud in the quiet hall, and Maebhe flicked an ear.
 “Where’d you find him?
 Why’s he so good with thieves’ tools?”

 Maebhe shushed him.
 In the cell, the lock clicked and the figure rose.
-Maebhe had thought their silhouette too large to be human, and she was right: when Drys stretched, a massive pair of wings unfurled behind them.
-They were a faerie.
+Maebhe had thought their silhouette too large to be human, and she was right: when Drys stretched, a pair of wings unfurled behind them.
 Maebhe tried not to stare.
+She’d never met one of the fae before.

-“Thank you,” they told Roman.
+“Thank you,” the faerie told Roman.
 “I owe you a great debt.”

 Evidently knowing a thing or two about the fae, Roman didn’t argue, only inclined his head in acknowledgement.
 When the faerie stepped out of the cell, into the light, Maebhe gasped.
-They cut an impressive figure, all willowy curves, corded muscle, and silky dark hair, but the gasp was for their injuries — a black eye, cuts along their wrists where the manacles dug in and bruises along their bare shoulders.
+They cut an impressive figure, all willowy curves, corded muscle, and silky dark hair, but the gasp was for their injuries.
+Cuts ran along their wrists where the manacles dug in, and bruises covered their bare shoulders.
 Worst of all was the state of their wings.
 The feathers looked yellowish, but it was hard to tell their true color behind the filth, dried blood, and matted feathers.

 Drys, standing tall despite their injuries, arched an eyebrow at Maebhe.
 The dark purple bags under their eyes should’ve lessened the look’s intensity, but Maebhe shivered all the same.
-Squaring her shoulders, she stuck a hand out.
+She squared her shoulders, stuck a hand out.
 “Call me Maebhe.
 I’m Kieran’s sister.”

 “Drys Homeborn,” Drys countered, shaking her hand.
-A smile played at the corner of their lips, now.
+A smile played at the corner of their lips.
 “That’s a lovely name, Maybe.”

 “May-vuh,” Maebhe corrected.

 “And who are you?”
-Kieran finally asked Roman, scowling and crossing his arms.
+Kieran finally asked Roman.

 “Don’t look at him like that!
 He just saved you!”
 Maebhe hissed, elbowing him.

 “It’s understandable.
 I am awfully good at thieves’ tools,” Roman said.
-Kieran flushed when he realized Roman had heard, but ignoring Kieran’s mumbled apologies, Roman dipped into a swift bow.
+Kieran flushed when he realized Roman had heard, but Roman ignored Kieran’s mumbled apologies and dropped into a hasty bow.
 “Roman Hallisey, at your service.
 I’d introduce myself further, but we should leave that for when we’re off this damned island.
 Let’s go, quick.”

-And with that, Roman and Maebhe hurried the group back the way they’d came.
+And with that, Roman and Maebhe hurried the group back the way they’d came, the others dutifully following.
 When they neared the bridge, Roman said, “Maebhe, get Ivey’s revolver ready.”

 “She has a revolver?”
 Kieran asked.
 “She’s never shot a revolver in her life!”